 He came to NewsChannel 6 by way of our sister station, WCBD-TV, in Charleston, South Carolina.

-Over a career that has spanned more than a decade, Shawn has helped shape coverage of national headline-making stories in the Charleston-market including the Charleston Church Shooting, the Walter Scott case, as well as Hurricane Matthew.
+Over a career that has spanned more than a decade, Shawn has helped shape coverage of national headline-making stories in the Charleston market, including the Emanuel AME Church Shooting, the Walter Scott case, as well as Hurricane Matthew.

 At WCBD-TV, Shawn fulfilled just about every responsibility in the newsroom.
-He started off as a production technician then he was promoted to photojournalist, producer, assignment editor, and finally digital content manager.
+He started as a production technician.
+He was promoted to photojournalist, producer, assignment editor, and digital content manager.

 As a photojournalist, Shawn received a South Carolina Broadcasters Association scholarship to attend a week-long seminar for television reporters at the Poynter Institute of Media Studies in St. Petersburg, Florida.
 He was the only photographer in a room of reporters and anchors from newsrooms worldwide learning better storytelling techniques and how to expand viewer reach with emerging technology.

 Being diverse, Shawn has print and multimedia skills as well after serving as a freelance web editor at his hometown newspaper, The Manning Times.

 Shawn also had the opportunity to work in radio at WXST, Star 99.7.
 There, he learned the inner workings of the radio business after training with one of the most identifiable voices in the urban adult contemporary genre in the Charleston, South Carolina market, Tessa Spencer-Adams.